docker/docs/desktop/dev-environments/share.md

 ### Open a dev environment that has been distributed to you

-To open a dev environment that has been shared with you, select the **Create** button in the top right-hand corner, select the **Existing Dev Environment** tab, and then paste the URL.
+To open a dev environment that has been shared with you, select the **Create** button in the top right-hand corner, select the **New Dev Environment** tab, with source **Existing Git repo**, and then paste the URL.